pluginever/wc-variation-images/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC variation images  plugin allows to add 3 additional images for each variation of product.
+WC variation images plugin allows adding additional images for each variation of the product.

 == Description ==

-Allows to insert multiple images for per variation to let your store customer to see a different images when WooCommerce product variations are changed.
+Allows inserting multiple images for per variation to let your store's customer see a different image when WooCommerce product variations are changed.

-By default, WooCommerce has only single image to insert as variation there is not gallery or multiple image add option.
+By default, WooCommerce support only a single image as variation image there is not a gallery or multiple images add option.

-By using this plugin, you can showcase different set of images when your visitors switch product variation like color, image, label style at the same time.
+By using this plugin, you can showcase a different set of images when your visitors switch product variation like color, image, label style at the same time.

 == Features ==